BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 - **Being vaccinated** to the fullest extent you are eligible.
 - **Regularly sanitizing your hands**.
 Hand sanitizer will be available throughout the venue.
 - **Taking an at-home COVID-19 test** prior to and following the event.
+- **Review all current guidance** provided by the CDC and your local health authority, as well as any relevant travel restrictions.

 **Not feeling well?** Out of respect for everyone's health, we ask that you do not attend if any of the following is true: